 Awards, Reviews, Recommendations, and Kudos

-We were thrilled with the response to the Mac launch and the publishing of the storage pod design.
-However, along the way we were also touched all the photographer love: Photojojo telling its readers “Backblaze is the best online backup tool we’ve ever used,” Ron Brinkmann writing up a detailed explanation called “my offsite backup strategy“, Stuck in Customs’ Trey Ratcliff recommending us a “great backup system,” all the guys at TWIP who numerous times mentioned us in their podcast, and so many others.
+We were thrilled with the response to the Mac launch and the publishing of the Storage Pod design.
+However, along the way we were also touched by all the love from photographers: Photojojo telling its readers “Backblaze is the best online backup tool we’ve ever used,” Ron Brinkmann writing up a detailed explanation called “my offsite backup strategy“, Stuck in Customs’ Trey Ratcliff recommending us as a “great backup system,” all the guys at TWIP who numerous times mentioned us in their podcast, and so many others.
 In the process, of course, we saved many photographers’ pictures.

 Profitable and Cash Flow Positive

-Well, as we learned in 2009…it’s little more than a guess at this point.
-We have numerous plans for the online backup service itself – intending to add features such as the ability to migrate backups from one computer to another, a number of performance enhancements, the ability to grant gifts, and more.
+Well, as we learned in 2009, it’s a little more than a guess at this point.
+We have numerous plans for the online backup service itself—intending to add features such as the ability to migrate backups from one computer to another, a number of performance enhancements, the ability to grant gifts, and more.
 Fleshing out enhancements to Backblaze for Business and launching a reseller portal are also on the list.
-It isn’t a guess that we’ll continue to add loads of cloud storage capacity – and almost certainly upgrade to using 2 TB drives making each of our storage pods capable of holding 90 TB…perhaps even 2.5 TB drives that would put nearly 113 TB in one pod.
+It isn’t a guess that we’ll continue to add loads of cloud storage capacity—and almost certainly upgrade to using two terabyte drives making each of our storage pods capable of holding 90 terabytes…perhaps even two and a half terabyte drives that would put nearly 113 terabytes in one Pod.
 Beyond that…we’ll need to wait as 2010 unfolds.

 Thank you for entrusting us with your data and Happy New Year!